abid365/abid365/README.md

 ### 👋 Hi, I’m Jawad Bin Azam.
 I am from Bangladesh.
 Currently, I'm learning front-end/web development.
-I'm also getting familiar with dev tools.I have a pure intention to master machine learning.
+I'm also getting familiar with dev tools.
+I have a pure intention to master machine learning.
 Platformer games are one of the best things I enjoy playing and building.
 I know a little about game development in G-develop.
 How to contact with me?
 Well here's how- twitter.com/abidibnazam and facebook.com/itsjawadagain